jsafe00/aftershocks-analysis/README.md

 ### 🌊 Depth vs Magnitude
 - This is another scatter chart.
 - The X-axis is the depth (how deep underground the quake started, in kilometers).
-- The Y-axis is the magnitude (strength).
+- The Y-axis is the magnitude (strength). <br />
 👉 This helps to see if deeper earthquakes tend to be stronger or weaker than shallow ones.
 ---

 ### 📈 Cumulative Aftershocks
 - This is a line chart.
 - It shows the total number of aftershocks over time.
-- The line keeps going up every time a new aftershock happens.
+- The line keeps going up every time a new aftershock happens. <br />
 👉 You can see if aftershocks are happening quickly at first and then slowing down, or still coming steadily.
 ---